 Parrots have a broad decibel range of between 60 and 155 decibels.

-They produce so much noise that their screech can cause headaches and permanent ear damage to anyone standing right next to them.
+They produce so much noise that their screech can cause headaches and permanent ear damage to anyone standing next to them.

 Parrot Decibel Chart